FelidaeFundConservation/wildepod.org/README.md

    * https://sass-lang.com/install
    * If you're using MacOs/Linux , it's  brew install sass/sass/sass
    Install Homebrew package manater if you still don't have (https://brew.sh)
+5. Set env variables:
+    * export GOOGLE_CLOUD_PROJECT=wildepod-339517
+    * export PYTHONPATH=<your_project_path>
+6. At this point, to perform all checkup locally, you mut have a sqlite running.
+View DATABASES variable in: /config/settings/local.py
+7. The site must be running:
+    * ./manage.py runserver --settings=config.settings.local

 Google Cloud SDK